-In the 1970s, the park also began the Sea Turtle Standing and Salvage Network (STSSN) in Texas, which became part of the National STSSN when it was formed in 1980.
-Park staff members have served the the Texas Coordinator of the STSSN since the 1970s.
+In the 1970s, the park also began the Sea Turtle Standing and Salvage Network (STSSN) in Texas, and later became part of the National STSSN in 1980.
+Park staff have served as the Texas Coordinator of the STSSN since the 1970s.

 A primary goal of the program is to conduct scientific research.
 Sea turtles spend 99% of their lives in the water and can travel thousands of miles.
-This makes it very difficult to find out why they have declined, how many are left, where they are, what areas are most important for them, and other information needed to help them recover to healthy population levels.
+Their migratory habits make it difficult to conduct research on population dynamics, foraging habits and critical habitat.
 Scientific research can help reveal this information and lead to actions that help save sea turtles.

-Research conducted by the Division of Sea Turtle Science and Recovery staff has ranged from satellite tracking the movements of Kemp's ridleys to analyzing the effects of egg incubation temperatures on sex ratios of hatchlings to foraging ecology of juvenile greens.
-This research is part of global efforts to conserve sea turtles and could not be done without numerous partners at the local, state, national, and international levels.
+Research conducted by the Division of Sea Turtle Science and Recovery staff includes satellite tracking Kemp's ridleys, analyzing effects of egg incubation temperatures on sex ratios of hatchlings, and foraging ecology of juvenile greens.
+The research is part of global efforts to conserve sea turtles and could not be done without local, state, national, and international partners.

-Another primary goal of the program is to conduct activities that directly help protect, conserve, and recover sea turtle populations.
-Each summer, staff and volunteers patrol beaches in search of nesting sea turtles and their nests.
-Females found nesting are protected while on the beach, and nests found are moved to protected areas that are safe from predators, vehicles driving on the beach, and other hazards.
+Another goal of the program is to conduct activities that directly help protect, conserve, and recover sea turtle populations.
+Each summer, staff and volunteers patrol beaches in search of nesting sea turtles and nests.
+Females found nesting are protected while on the beach, and nests found are moved to protected areas that are safe from predators, vehicular traffic, and other hazards.
 Nests are protected and monitored until they hatch, then the hatchlings are released.
-When conditions allow, the public is invited to watch these hatchling releases.
-Division staff members work with numerous partners in other areas to help support nesting patrols, provide technical assistance and training, and coordinate these efforts along the beaches of Texas and Mexico.
-The Division collaborates with these partners to receive, maintain, and analyze nesting records for all sea turtle nests found in Texas.
+When conditions allow, the public is invited to attend hatchling releases.
+Division staff members work with partners to help support nesting patrols along the Gulf Coast, provide technical assistance and training, and coordinate these efforts along the beaches of Texas and Mexico.
+The Division collaborates with partners to collect, maintain, and analyze nesting records for all sea turtle nests found in Texas.

 A third major goal of the program is to promote public awareness of and support for sea turtles and their conservation through education.
 In fact, you are reading some of this educational information right now!
 Sea turtles can travel to and be affected by human activities in many different countries around the world.
 Our website and Facebook pages are important educational tools that can effectively reach many thousands of people around the globe to raise awareness about sea turtles and their plight.
 We cannot save sea turtles without the help and support of local communities, global citizens, and visitors like you.

 The most popular and effective educational programs we offer are our public hatchling releases.
-These are held each summer.
-No entrance fee is charged to attend.
-These programs offer the rare opportunity to see live, newly hatched sea turtles up close.
+These programs offer rare opportunities to see live, newly hatched sea turtles up close.
 Park Rangers present a short educational program prior to each release.
 Volunteers and Park Rangers provide educational information and bring hatchlings around to visitors for close-up views and no-flash photos.
 Visitors watch as hatchlings crawl across the beach and swim off into the Gulf of Mexico.
 For some, it is a life-changing experience.
 Public hatchling releases are often the focus of extensive media coverage that can reach thousands more people to raise public awareness and increase support for Kemp's ridley and other sea turtle recovery efforts.

 Occasionally in winter, we also hold cold stunned sea turtle releases, where juvenile sea turtles rescued during severe cold weather events are released back into the wild.
 Volunteers, partners, and Park Rangers provide educational information and offer close-up views of these young sea turtles before releasing them directly into the water.
 It is an amazing and rare event to witness.